Summer Staff

 The mission of Camp Bighorn is to embody the love of Jesus and develop Christ-honoring leaders.
 Summer Staff will regularly engage in spiritual conversations with campers, helping others to develop godly character and grow to become leaders for serving churches and reaching communities.

 As a result, applicants are expected to give clear evidence of faith in Jesus Christ as their Lord and Savior, and demonstrate spiritual maturity by a daily walk of faith and obedience.
-Summer Interns will encourage Summer Staff throughout the summer.
-The same intern will stay in a dorm room with 4-5 Summer Staff all summer, creating a small group for accountability, discipleship, and support.
+Summer Leads will encourage Summer Staff throughout the Summer.
+The same Lead will stay in a dorm room with 4-5 Summer Staff creating a small group for accountability, discipleship, and support.

 Physical Health